-What training are the staff supporting children and young people with SEND had or are having?
+11. What training are the staff supporting children and young people with SEND had or are having?

-- All teaching staff have qualified teacher status and LSAs have a minimum of Level 2 qualification

-- All LSAs are first aid trained

-- All staff have Epipen training

-- Some staff have Early Bird training (to support children with autism) - Key staff have received Core Level 3 safeguard training - One LSA staff member ELSA trained. - All staff have had annual Safeguarding training and regular update training. - Most LSAs and 2 teachers have been trained in Improving Literacy (through Read, Write, Ink) - Some staff are trained in Better Reading Partnership - LSAs have Inference training - 2 LSAs and 1 teacher trained in delivering Maths Catch up - All staff have Autism Awareness Training - All staff have received Sunflower Sensory Training (2022) - All staff have received supporting children with Dyspraxia Training (2022) - All staff have received supporting children with Dyslexia Training (2022) - All staff have received verbal de-escalation training. - All staff have received ACEs (Adverse Childhood Experiences) training. - Some teaching staff and all LSAs have completed Bereavement Training - Some staff have basic Makaton training - Most staff have Deaf Awareness training and some have hearing aids and microphone training - Most staff have Down Syndrome Awareness Training - The school has a training plan for all staff to improve the teaching and learning of children including those with SEND.
-This includes whole school training on supporting specific aspects of SEND such as ASD or Speech and Language difficulties. - Individual teachers and support staff attend training courses run by outside agencies that are relevant to the needs of specific children in their class. - Several LSAs have received bespoke training in supporting children with dyslexia. - All LSA's received bespoke intervention training by a specialist
+- All teaching staff have qualified teacher status and LSAs have a minimum of Level 2 qualification - Key staff and LSAs have first aid training - All staff have Epipen training - All staff have received training to support diabetic pupils - Some staff have Early Bird training (to support children with autism) - Key staff have received Core Level 3 safeguard training - All staff trained in ELSA principles - All staff have had annual Safeguarding training and regular update training. - Teachers and LSAs are trained to deliver a variety of interventions to support learning - Autism and ADHD Training - Sunflower Sensory Training - Dyspraxia Training - Dyslexia Training - Verbal de-escalation training. - ACEs (Adverse Childhood Experiences) training - Some teaching staff and all LSAs have completed Bereavement Training - Some staff have basic Makaton training - All staff have Deaf Awareness training and some have hearing aids and microphone training - Most staff have Down Syndrome Awareness Training - Individual teachers and support staff attend training courses run by external agencies that are relevant to the needs of specific children in their class - Several LSAs have received bespoke training in supporting children with dyslexia - LSAs received bespoke intervention training by a specialist teacher - Staff have worked with Daisy Chain to audit current practice and identify improvements